harmonydata/harmonyapi/README.md

 Human-readable name of the instrument file_name string DEFAULT:Untitled file
 The name of the input file
-file_type enum ALLOWED:pdf, xlsx, txt
+file_type enum ALLOWED:pdf, xlsx, txt, docx
 The file type (pdf, xlsx, txt) file_section string The sub-section of the file, e.g. Excel tab study string The study